 Ama Foundation provides the children living at Ama Ghar access to a good local education at English-speaking schools through the high school level.
 After graduation, staff members guide each child’s transition beyond Ama Ghar.

 Depending on the child’s individual strengths and interests, he or she will continue on to higher education or vocational training.
 Our first Ama Ghar graduates have all succeeded in a wide range of professions - for example, some of our alumni have become culinary workers, trekking guides, doctors, nurses, public health workers, I.T. specialists, architects and hotel staff.
 Read more about our alumni here.

-Currently, Ama Foundation grants scholarships to underprivileged students in the villages surrounding Ama Ghar.
+Currently, Ama Foundation grants scholarships to students in the villages surrounding Ama Ghar.
 Although elementary education is free to all in Nepal, many families in our area can’t afford to purchase school uniforms, shoes, books and backpacks.
-We donate money to local children for the purchase of these necessities each year, and our children help to distribute the new backpacks and books so that they learn the importance of helping those less fortunate than themselves.
-Ama Ghar volunteers also help us with community projects like plastic bag cleanup and help with rice harvest – and our friends in surrounding communities are always invited when we have events and festivals at Ama Ghar.
+We donate money to local children for the purchase of these necessities each year, and the Ama Ghar children help to distribute the new backpacks and books so that they learn the importance of helping those less fortunate than themselves.